ReDI-School/js-berlin-2020-fall/lesson2.md

 ### Variables

-Variables can be used wherever we would use values:
+Variables can be used wherever we can use values:

 ```js
 let firstName = "John";